 Kate is a Senior Solicitor in the Real Estate Litigation team.
 Kate was noted in the Legal 500 for “Excellent personal service, very speedy responses and clear advice.”

 She has dealt with cases at all levels, both through alternative dispute resolution and the Courts, the Land Registry Adjudicator, the Lands Chamber (previously known as the Lands Tribunal) - applications to discharge/modify restrictive covenants) and the Leasehold Valuation Tribunal, covering the length and breadth of England and Wales from Teesside to Cornwall and the Solway Firth to the Solent.

 Kate read history at the University of York before completing the CPE and Law Society finals (first class) at the College of Law Chester.
 She joined Wild Hewitson & Shaw in 1987 and, on completing training, qualified into the Litigation Team in 1989.
-She is a member of the Property Litigation Association.